MakotoSeto/network_in_network/README.md

 # What's this
-Implementation of Network In Network by chainer
+Implementation of NIN(Network In Network) by chainer

 # Dependencies